lucy-musicalfish/ducks-team-23/README.md

 All: Complete AVC plan
-* Lucy - Finish the written plan and edit it, put all the wiki stuff on the plan doc
+* Lucy - Finish the written plan and edit it, put all the wiki stuff on the plan doc.
+Make the excel spreadsheet to keep records for the individual logs.
+Post on github for download by monday 8th june meeting
 * Stephen - Find Arthurs Github.
 Email and ask what exactly does the plan need to have.
+Help install SFML stuff
 * Liam - Help Toby sort SFML.
+Liam is moving back to wellington this week, so will be in and out.
-* Toby - Email Arthur, sort SFML
+* Toby - Email Arthur, sort SFML.
+If possible, make a start on looking at the code and getting ideas up.

 **Week Two Objectives**